bzminer/bzminer/README.md

     "repair_dag": [true], // Whether the dag (currently only ethash and etchash) should be repaired if an issue occurs.
 Useful for extreme overclocking. this has an impact on dag generation time

+    "opencl_workgroup_size": [], // try setting a different workgroup size. should be a multiple of 32

     "calc_dag_crc": [false], // Whether to calculate the dag crc. this will have an impact on dag generation time.

     "ramp_up": [false], // Starts mining at a slower speed and slowly ramps up to full mining speed